openedx/docs.openedx.org/source/educators/references/resources_for_course_teams.rst

 Open edX101: Overview of Creating a Course
 ==========================================

-The `Open edX101 <https://sandbox.openedx.org/courses/course-v1:OpenedX+01-2024+2024-1/about>`_ course is designed to provide a high-level overview of the course creation and delivery process using Studio and the Open edX LMS.
+The `Open edX Demo Course <https://sandbox.openedx.org/courses/course-v1:OpenedX+01-2024+2024-1/about>`_ course is designed to provide a high-level overview of the course creation and delivery process using Studio and the Open edX LMS.
 It also highlights the extensive capabilities of the Open edX platform.